 - Melodic Death Metal: Their other main genre.

-- Our Angels Are Different/Our Demons Are Different: The warring races in The Path of Apotheosis are both Sufficiently Advanced Aliens, with the angels being a humanlike winged race and the demons being The Reptilians.
+- Our Angels Are Different/Our Demons Are Different: The warring races in The Path of Apotheosis are both Sufficiently Advanced Aliens, with the angels being a humanlike winged race and the demons being Lizard Folk.

 - Out of Focus: A Loathing Requiem, Malcolm's Solo Side Project.
 After he lost the entire The Path of Apotheosis lineup, he put Inferi on the back burner for a bit and began to focus on A Loathing Requiem once again, and was somewhat prepared to make it his main gig, but after Inferi's second wind kicked in, A Loathing Requiem was benched indefinitely.
-While Malcolm has indicated that another ALR album is imminent, Inferi's stacked schedule means that it is still likely a way's away.
+While Malcolm has indicated that another ALR album will probably happen eventually, Inferi's stacked schedule means that it is still likely a way's away.